AR Point&Click: An Interface for Setting Robot Navigation Goals: Quantitative Results

-To test \textbf{H1-H5}, we use a non-parametric Friedman test to analyze the likert scale variables.
-Due to the ordinal nature of likert scale variables requiring a non-parametric test, this test was chosen as it analyzes a single variable with more than 2 categories.
-The test found significance for all 5 questions, hence a post-hoc Nemenyi test was then conducted between pairs of interfaces with p-values shown in Table~\ref{table:nemenyi}.
+The raw response distribution for each survey question is shown in Fig.~\ref{fig:barplot}.
+To test \textbf{H1-H5}, we employed a Friedman test on the likert scale variables as the ordinal nature these require a non-parametric test for more than 2 categories.
+Significance was found in all questions and a post-hoc Nemenyi test was then conducted between interfaces with p-values shown in Table~\ref{table:nemenyi}.

-Regarding \textbf{Perceived Safety (Q1)}, no statistical significance between any two methods were found, therefore \textbf{H1} cannot be affirmed.
+Regarding \textit{Perceived Safety} (Q1), no statistical significance between any two methods were found, therefore \textbf{H1} cannot be affirmed.
 We do, however, observe a trend that the \textbf{AR Point\&Click} is rated highest by the participants, with 11 people strongly agreeing that they felt safe.
 We believe that a larger participant pool might affirm this hypothesis, especially for the hypothesis that \textbf{AR Point\&Click} would be found significantly safer than the \textbf{Tablet} method (p=0.06, which is close to the significance boundary).
-We also observe that the \textbf{Perceived Safety} question was rated the highest overall among all 5 questions, signalling that the participants felt safe interacting with the robot, which is an important consideration for any human-robot interaction scenario.
+We also observe that the \textit{Perceived Safety} (Q1) question was rated the highest overall among all 5 questions, signalling that the participants felt safe interacting with the robot, which is an important consideration for any human-robot interaction scenario.